 - Part of creating a more sustainable society is continuing to apply high standards of corporate governance.
 The Society has a robust governance framework which ensures that people, purpose and sustainability remain at the heart of everything we do.
-Our key activities and policies in this area align with our commitment to the UN Global Compact and include: - a commitment to diversity in our workplace; - a commitment to the highest possible standards of ethical behaviour and conduct; - meeting all of our UK tax responsibilities; - protecting our members privacy and data security;
+Our key activities and policies in this area align with our commitment to the UN Global Compact and include: - a commitment to diversity in our workplace; - a commitment to the highest possible standards of ethical behaviour and conduct; - meeting all of our UK tax responsibilities;

+Generation our members privacy and data security;

-2022 Annual Report and Accounts (pg.
-24)
+2023 Annual Report and Accounts (pgs.
+17-20)